oneal2000/PRAG/README.md

+**If you find our project interesting or helpful, we would sincerely appreciate it if you could give us a star!
+Your support is a tremendous encouragement to us!**

 #### What is Parametric RAG?

 Parametric RAG introduces a new paradigm for retrieval-augmented generation by embedding external knowledge directly into the parametric space of Large Language Models (LLMs).
 This approach overcomes the limitations of traditional in-context RAG methods by: